etvincen/scrap-odexpo/README.md

 # Odexpo Gallery Scraper

-A comprehensive web scraper for extracting images and metadata from the Fabienne Vincent gallery website (fabienne-vincent.odexpo.com) with advanced BFS crawling and category-aware features.
+A comprehensive web scraper for extracting images and metadata from the Fabienne Vincent gallery website (fabienne-vincent.odexpo.com) with advanced BFS crawling, file organization, and renaming capabilities.

 ## Features